Plan your Rocky Mountain National Park Vacation for Year Round Highlights and Weather

 See our Winter Weather Page for more details and visuals on what winter is like.

 The mating seasons are over for all of our large animals by mid December so females are pregnant living in their winter herds and males calm down and reform bachelor herds.
-Elk, Mue Deer, Bighorn Sheep, Turkey, and Prairie Dogs (on good weather days) are all great targets.
-Smaller Bull Elk are often sparring each morning and evening.
+Mule Deer, especially does are our winter stars being seen nearly everyday and most days very close.
+Elk, Bighorn Sheep, Turkey, and Prairie Dogs (on good weather days) are all possible targets.
+Some years Smaller Bull Elk are seen sparring each morning and evening.
 Pine Squirrels, winter birds like Magpie and Stellars Jay, Mountain Chickadee, Pygmy Nuthatch, and American Dippers are out often in the right habitats.

 The female elk have mostly migrated far to the east of Estes Park for the winter.
 We sometimes find them while looking for Bighorn Sheep.